nrwl/nx/docs/generated/api-angular/executors/webpack-server.md

 A browser builder target to serve in the format of `project:target[:configuration]`.
 You can also pass in more than one configuration name as a comma-separated list.
 Example: `project:target:production,staging`.

+### additionalConfigurations

+Alias(es): extraConf

+Type: `array`

+Comma-separated list of additional configurations to apply.
+These configurations will overwrite any existing options.

 ### allowedHosts

 Type: `array`